> Value Proposition

 The aim of the GlobalPlatform Device Committee is:

-- To define an open security architecture for consumer and connected devices - the trusted execution environment (TEE) - enabling the development and deployment of security applications from multiple service providers including technical specifications compliance and security certification programs.
+- To define an open security architecture for consumer and connected devices based on a trusted execution environment (TEE) - enabling the development and deployment of security applications from multiple service providers including technical specifications compliance and security certification programs.

 The Device Committee is currently chaired by Christophe Colas from Trustonic.